MrFredber/FOS/README.md

 ## Known issues

-	The FOS loader does not let you know if an error has occurred in the script that is in startup The context menu should offer rational options (for example, do not suggest editing a folder) The item deletion dialog does not delete shortcuts and folders on the desktop, and shortcuts in Explorer
+	The context menu should offer rational options (for example, do not suggest editing a folder) The item deletion dialog does not delete shortcuts and folders on the desktop, and shortcuts in Explorer